skibu/post2image/README.md

 # Xrosspost.com
 Welcome to Xrosspost.com, a tool for easily crossposting tweets from Xitter to Bluesky.
-This is convenient for folks who want to migrate from Xitter to Bluesky, yet still want to show others some choice toxic tweets, yet without the user actually going to Xitter and supporting ads on that system.
+This is convenient for folks who want to migrate from Xitter to Bluesky, yet still sometimes need to show others some choice toxic tweets, yet without the user actually going to Xitter and supporting ads on that system.

 Xrosspost.com also works for Threads as well, which is nice since Threads has recently gone fully toxic, too.